Nord-Audnedal Municipality

-Nord-Audnedal (historic spelling: Nordre Undal) is a former municipality that was located in the old Vest-Agder county in Norway.
-The 195.8 km2 municipality existed from 1845 until its dissolution in 1911.
-It was located along the river Audna in the Audnedalen valley in the present-day municipalities of Lyngdal and Lindesnes in Agder county.
+Nord-Audnedal or Nordre Undal is a former municipality in the old Vest-Agder county, Norway.
+The 198.8 km2 municipality existed from 1845 until its dissolution in 1911.
+The area is now divided between Lindesnes Municipality and Lyngdal Municipality in the traditional district of Lister in Agder county.
 The administrative centre was the village of Vigmostad where Vigmostad Church is located.

-History
+General information

-The municipality of Nordre Undal was established in 1845 when the old municipality of Undal was divided into Sør-Undal (population: 3,893) and Nordre Undal (population: 802).
-The name Undal was changed to Audnedal in the early 20th century.
-On 1 January 1911, Nord-Audnedal ceased to exist when it was divided into two separate municipalities: Konsmo (population: 782) and Vigmostad (population: 923).
+The municipality of Nordre Undal was established in 1845 when the old Undal Municipality was divided into two parts: the southern part (population: 3,893) became Søndre Undal Municipality and the northern part (population: 802) became Nordre Undal Municipality.

+On 1 January 1911, Nordre Undal Municipality ceased to exist when it was divided into two municipalities: the northern district (population: 782) became the new Konsmo Municipality and the southern district (population: 923) became the new Vigmostad Municipality.

 Name

-The municipality (originally the parish) is named after the Audnedalen valley (Auðnudalr).
-The prefix nord means "northern" since it is the northern part of the valley.
+The municipality (originally the parish) is named after an older name for the Audnedalen valley (Auðnudalr).
+The prefix nord or nordre means "northern" since it is the northern part of the valley.
 The first element of the name is the genitive case of the river name Auðna (now Audna).
 The river name is derived from the word auðn which means "destruction" or "wasteland" (because of the flooding that often happens along the river).
 The last element is dalr which means "valley" or "dale".

-Historically, the name of the municipality was spelled Nordre Undal (an older version of the valley name that was a shortened and corrupted version of the original Old Norse name).
-On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Nord-Audnedal.
-This more modern name was introduced to bring back the historical spelling of the name.
+During its existence, the name of the municipality was Nordre Undal Municipality (an older version of the valley name that was a shortened and corrupted version of the original Old Norse name).
+The municipality ceased to exist in 1911, but on 3 November 1917, a royal resolution changed the spelling of many names in Norway and the church parish name was changed to Nord-Audnedal.
+This was a more modern spelling of the name which was introduced to bring back the historical Old Norse spelling of the name.
+During its existence, the municipality was never called Nord-Audnedal Municipality, but since 1917, the old municipality has been known as Nord-Audnedal.

+Churches

+The Church of Norway had one parish (sokn) within Nordre Undal Municipality.
+At the time of the municipal dissolution, it was part of the Nordre Undal prestegjeld and the Mandal prosti (deanery) in the Diocese of Agder.